 Developed by Emaar the development has however, for the most part, been very thoughtfully done.
 Its centrepiece is the Arabian Ranches Golf Club, formally known as The Desert Golf Course - an 18-hole, par 72 course designed by Ian Baker-Finch in association with Nicklaus Design.
 The community also has its own Polo Club, and community centre.

 Because it is a big community, it is very self-contained with many residents saying on a weekend they have little need to leave.
 Arabian Ranches has tennis courts, basketball courts, pools, and a lake (good for cycling and skating around) as well as its own medical centre and shopping facilities (supermarket, Pizza Hut, book store, Costa, Burger King...).
-The golf and polo clubs provide more "refined" dining opportunities, and are licensed...
+The golf and polo clubs provide more "refined" dining opportunities, although are still fairly low key, and are licensed...

 Arabian Ranches has its own school, and a very, very good one at that - JESS Arabian Ranches.
 However, please do not move to Arabian Ranches and expect to get your child into it.
 The UAE does not work on the basis of locality and the school has traditionally been over-subscribed with a long waiting list and corporate debentures which eat up places.
 Note: This is less the case now than ever with a multitude of premium (priced) schools opening up in the emirate, but JESS remains difficult to get into.
 You can check availability here.
 Within the community there is also Ranches Primary School, which opened in 2015 but already rated a Very Good school by the KHDA, the emirate's regulator.

 A little further afield, Nord Anglia opened in Al Barsha South in September 2014, a few minutes drive away, and is a fantastic alternative as a secondary (currently rated Very Good by the KHDA).
 GEMs World Academy is just a little further up the road.